 Tutorial - MultiRotor System#

 When two shafts are joined together by gears, coupling can occur between the lateral and torsional vibration.
-This interaction is modeled in ROSS based on [Rao et al., 1998].
-In this work, a typical spur gear pair is modeled as a pair of rigid disks connected by a spring and a damping, considering the pressure angle (\(\alpha\)) and the oritentation angle (\(\varphi\)) as shown in the following:
+This interaction is modeled in ROSS based on [Rao et al., 1998] and [Kaplan et al., 2013].
+In this work, a typical spur gear pair is modeled as a pair of rigid disks connected by a spring and a damping, considering the pressure angle (\(\alpha\)) and the orientation angle (\(\varphi\)) as shown in the following:

 Figure 1: Global coordinate system of a spur gear pair (Yang et al., 2016).

-ROSS offers 2 (two) ways to create a gear element:
+ROSS offers two ways to create a gear element:

 import ross as rs